Published by MBA Skool Team, Last Updated: September 09, 2021

-1. Degree of competitiveness in market: Monopoly/Duopoly/Oligopoly
+1. Degree of competitiveness in market

+It can be in terms of Monopoly/Duopoly/Oligopoly.
 A monopoly firm does not have to worry about the promotional spends as it is the only player in the market.
 For duopoly, where market is dominated by two dominant players, the promotional budgets would be high to outperform each other.
 In an Oligopolistic market, where the market is cluttered and there are many players, promotional spends has to be higher as the frequency of advertisements has to be increased to get noticed among so many players.
 Thus depending upon the competition the advertising budget is set.

 2. Market Share: Market leader/Market Follower